Xinc-org/xinc/README.txt

 ################################################################################
-# Xinc - Continuous Integration for PHP.
+# Xinc - Continuous Integration
 #
 # package Xinc
 # author David Ellis
 # author Gavin Foster
 # author Arno Schneider
+# author Alexander Opitz
-# version 2.0
+# version 0.90
-# copyright 2007 David Ellis, One Degree Square
+# copyright 2007 - 2011 David Ellis, One Degree Square
 # license  http://www.gnu.org/copyleft/lgpl.html GNU/LGPL, see license.php
 # 	This file is part of Xinc.
 # 	Xinc is free software; you can redistribute it and/or modify